 It’s very tempting and easy to spread rumors about conflicts.
 Do not make assumptions because that will worsen your relationship with your team.
-Speak to them in a mature manner and make sure you’re well-read when it comes to company policies.
+Maturely speak to them and make sure you’re well-read regarding company policies.

-Understand and analyze all perspectives of the conflict to help come to an optimal outcome.
+Understand and analyze all perspectives of the conflict to help achieve an optimal outcome.

 2. Treat Your Employees like Adults

-Let your team know that you are alright with them working things out by themselves.
+Let your team know that you are alright with working things out yourself.
 When you give them autonomy to do so, there’s a very slight chance for you to get involved.

-However, if you’re the one they’re having conflicts with, make sure you have someone guiding you.
-And be very objective if you yourself are working out the conflict.
+However, if you’re the one they have conflicts with, make sure you have someone guiding you.
+And be very objective if you are working out the conflict.